Maryland Voluntary Exclusion Program Frequently Asked Questions

 CAN I STILL WORK AT A CASINO IF I PLACE MYSELF ON THE LIST?

 Yes, but you must notify the Commission prior to starting a job at the casino.
-However, you may be in the casino only to perform the duties of your employment and may not participate in any gaming or wagering.
+However, you may be in the casino only to perform the duties of your employment.

 MY SIGNIFICANT OTHER TOLD ME HE/SHE HAS ENROLLED IN THE MARYLAND VOLUNTARY EXCLUSION PROGRAM.
 HOW DO I KNOW IF THAT IS TRUE?

 The Maryland Lottery and Gaming Control Agency cannot divulge the names of those on the voluntary exclusion list to spouses, significant others or employers.
 However, all individuals who enroll in the Maryland Voluntary Exclusion Program receive a copy of all documents that they sign as part of the enrollment process.
 A follow-up letter is also sent to the home of each voluntarily excluded individual informing them of their approved application.
-Individuals who have enrolled in the voluntary exclusion program who have misplaced or lost copies of these documents may receive new copies only if they appear in-person at MLGCA headquarters.
+Individuals who have enrolled in the Voluntary Exclusion Program who have misplaced or lost copies of these documents may receive new copies from MLGCA’s Responsible Gambling Coordinator, who can be reached at 410-230-8798.

 MY SIGNIFICANT OTHER HAS ALREADY SIGNED UP FOR THE MARYLAND VOLUNTARY EXCLUSION PROGRAM AND CONTINUES TO GAMBLE AT CASINOS.
 WHAT CAN I DO?

-Please call the MLGCA Responsible Gambling Program Coordinator at 410-230-8798 to report your suspicions and the name of the casino where you believe a voluntarily excluded individual is gambling.
+Please call the Maryland Lottery and Gaming Control Agency Responsible Gambling Program Coordinator at 410-230-8798 to report your suspicions and the name of the casino where you believe a voluntarily excluded individual is gambling.

 WHO CAN ACCESS INFORMATION ON THE LIST?

-The only people who will have access to your information will be the Maryland Lottery and Gaming Control Agency and the Maryland casino operators.
+The only people who will have access to your information will be the Maryland Lottery and Gaming Control Agency and designated personnel at Maryland’s casinos.

 WILL MY NAME BE RELEASED TO THE PUBLIC?